miceno/ProtoJson/examples/README.md

 A set of text formats to represent a protocol buffer in JSON.

-JsoncFormat
+ProtoJson
 ===========
-JsoncFormat is a new text representation of a protocol buffer in JSON.
+ProtoJson is a new text representation of a protocol buffer in JSON.
-Instead of representing the message as a set of pairs keyname:value, it uses the field number id.
+Instead of representing the message as a set of pairs keyname:value, it uses the tag number id.

 It is based on the original code of TextFormat and JsonFormat.

 JsonFormat: http://code.google.com/p/protobuf-java-format/
 TextFormat: http://code.google.com/apis/protocolbuffers/docs/reference/java/com/google/protobuf/TextFormat.html

-JsoneFormat
+ProtoJsonIndexed
 ===========

 This is version 2 of the text representation.
-It is based on enhancing the key of the JSON, using a list representation instead of an object representation.
+It is based on using an index that aggregates all the tag numbers of the fields in the message.
+In addition, we use a list representation instead of an object representation.

+This representation is an improvement in space over ProtoJson, with an average reduction in size of 10%.

 Take the following message in proto language representation: